 Assembly of the platform structure was carried out during the glass installation.
 To minimize cost, the first design plan was to utilize the extra acrylic that was ordered and not used for the project.
 After some research and discussion, the decision was made to use wood instead of acrylic; it was discovered that acrylic tends to fracture and crack easily during machining.
 Although a significant amount of ¾ inch thick Baltic birch hardwood leftover from the frame, the decision was made to purchase a small amount of wood that was thinner, ½ inch birch hardwood, resulting in lighter platforms and less stress on the linear positioning system.
 A table saw available within the engineering department was utilized for the wood cuts for the platform structures.
 The top and bottom panels were designed to allow for 3/8” clearance between them and the glass walls of the powder chambers.
 Due to time constraints, the decision was made to keep the structures’ design as simple and quick as possible.
 Simple right-angle steel brackets were found at a local hardware store to use for the structures.
 Due to assembly methods and physical limitations, the brackets were only able to be used to fasten the top or the bottom to the sides, not both.
 The decision was made to use the right angle brackets to fasten the top panel to the side panels; the bottom panel would be fastened to the sides using 1 ¾ inch brass wood screws.
 A drill press in the machine shop was utilized to drill the appropriate ½ inch hole in the center of the platform bases for the lead nuts, as well as the 4mm holes for the M4x25 bolts used to fasten a lead nut to the base of each platform.
 Nylon-insert M4 nuts were used for this assembly to ensure for minimum chance of the lead nuts becoming loose dude to vibration or temperature/pressure variations.

-Currently, the Powder Platforms subsystem is not operational.
-The stepper motors are not functioning as they should.
+One setback for the team came from the new stepper motors not functioning as they should.
 The decision to change the linear positioning system incorporated two new Nema23 stepper motors.
 One of the motors incorporates a 6-wire configuration, while the other incorporates an 8-wire configuration.
 The printer electronics were initially set up to accommodate for 4-wire configurations.
 Therefore, the wiring of the new motors needed to be altered to function with the 4-wire set up.
-It is believed that the incorrect wiring of these motors is the cause of malfunctioning.
-Current activities to make the subsystem operational include finding the right wire set-up to allow the motors to operate as they should.
+It was believed that the incorrect wiring of these motors was the cause of malfunctioning.
+Luckily the team found that it was a simple wiring error that was restricting the motors from operating properly.
+Thus, the Powder Platforms subsystem was finally operational, and the team was able to begin their initial full system tests.

 Costs